rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ##DefaultMetaTags
 ###MetaTag
 Permits a default meta tag to be specified so that a tag required by the application need not be present on every HTML page.
-Set a default tag by specifying the tag's module, followed by the tilda character (~) and the properties of the module you wish to set, as specified in [EMML 1.1](../../2.2.0/rhoelements/EMMLOverview#emml-11-the-current-standard).
+Set a default tag by specifying the tag's module, followed by the tilde character (~) and the properties of the module you wish to set, as specified in [EMML 1.1](../../2.2.0/rhoelements/EMMLOverview#emml-11-the-current-standard).
 If the meta tag is present in both the configuration and a loaded page, the page will take priority.
 Only persistent tags can be set logically in the configuration.
 Tag persistence is covered in the 'additional information' section in the help file.<br>

 **Configuration Identifier**: DEFAULTMETATAG<br>
 **Possible Values**: [Module]~[Contents expressed in EMML1.1]<br>